khchenTW/khchen-academic/content/authors/admin/_index.md

     - course: BA in Computer Science (Minor) / Humanities and Social Sciences (Major)
       institution: National Tsing Hua Uni­ver­sity in Taiwan
       year: 2011
+email: k.h.chen@utwente.nl
 superuser: true
 highlight_name: true
-title: Kuan-Hsun Chen
-email: k.h.chen@utwente.nl
 ---
 <!--StartFragment-->

-I am an assistant professor (UD1, tenured from May 2022) in the [Computer Architecture for Embedded Systems (CAES) group](https://www.utwente.nl/en/eemcs/caes/) at the University of Twente, in the Netherlands.
+I am a Professor from Oct 2026 in the Computer Systems group at Paderborn University.
+Prior to this, I was an assistant professor (UD1, tenured from May 2022) in the [Computer Architecture for Embedded Systems (CAES) group](https://www.utwente.nl/en/eemcs/caes/) at the University of Twente, in the Netherlands.
 Previously, I was a Postdoc in[ Design Automation for Embedded Systems Group](https://daes.cs.tu-dortmund.de/de) from 2019 to 2021.
 I earned my PhD in Computer Science between November 2014 and May 2019 in TU Dortmund, Germany.
 Before my PhD, I received my bachelor and master degrees in "Interdisciplinary Program of Humanities and Social Sciences" (2011) and Computer Science (2013) respectively, from National Tsing-Hua University in Taiwan.
 I currently serve as [Associate Editor for the IEEE Nanotechnology Magazine](https://inm.ieeenano.org/editorial-board/).

 My research interests span a wide spectrum, ranging from intricate algorithms to detailed compilation processes.
 Particularly, I focus on system software for dependable computing and emerging memory technologies.
 In addition to my academic pursuits, I am committed to mentorship, engaging in programs such as Google and ESA Space Summer of Code.
 Furthermore, I am passionate about contributing to open-source development, with a particular emphasis on RTEMS and [Tl2cgen](https://tl2cgen.readthedocs.io/en/latest/).
 During my free time, I also provide technical consultancy services to [an indie game design studio](https://da2creative.com/).
 This multifaceted dedication reflects my enthusiasm for both theoretical exploration and hands-on implementation in the ever-evolving landscape of technology.

-Download my [CV](https://surfdrive.surf.nl/files/index.php/s/EhniyaS8YKkniEF) (updated on May 2026)

 <!--EndFragment-->